intrepidcs/VSpy3-Docs/vehicle-spy-main-menus/main-menu-spy-networks/simulator.md

 ### Automating the Simulator <a href="#autosim" id="autosim"></a>

-The simulator can be fully automated via the Text API which is accessible through Java, Function Blocks, and external applications.
+The simulator can be fully automated via the Text API which is accessible through Function Blocks and external applications.
 Automatically setup, start, and stop the simulator as tests require.